 Professor Chris Gerdes' engineering students are developing algorithms and pop-up obstacles that could lead to safe autonomous driving.
 By Bjorn Carey Video by Kurt Hickman Stanford engineering students have been testing an obstacle-avoidance algorithm for autonomous vehicles, using a pop-up obstacle they rigged up from a tablecloth and a leaf blower.
 One promise of autonomous driving is not to simply survive accidents, but to avoid them altogether.
 "We're trying to develop a control algorithm that can safely use all of the car's performance capabilities to avoid obstacles and safely perform on a public road," said Joseph Funke, a mechanical engineering graduate student in Professor Chris Gerdes' Dynamic Design Lab.

 Scribner only discussed the principles briefly at a recent presentation at the Cato Institute.
-In the following I supplement each of his five bullet points with my interpretation: Self-Driving Cars Will Make Us Want Fewer Cars.
+In the following I supplement each of his five bullet points with my interpretation: Policy makers need to familiarize themselves with the potential benefits of self-driving cars.
+First, they need to get the concepts right and clearly distinguish self-driving cars (which can drive without human supervision, even empty, and don’t need additional infrastructure) from other technologies such as driver assistance systems and connected cars.
+Self-Driving Cars Will Make Us Want Fewer Cars.
 The companies developing self-driving cars say handing control over to the machines will make the future a far better place.
 Once robot chauffeurs are here, they say, the number of car crashes will plummet.
 Liberated from the need to keep our hands on the wheel and eyes on the road, drivers will become riders with more time for working, leisure, and staying in touch with loved ones.